BePo: Dual Representation for 3D Occupancy Prediction: Experiments

 \subsection{Computation Efficiency Analysis}

 We conduct analysis on runtime efficiency in Table~\ref{tab:efficiency}.
-When evaluated on a single NVIDIA A100 GPU, our proposed \ours runs very efficiently with a latency of ~$66$ms and a memory consumption of only 4.1GB.
-When only using the current camera frames as input, OPUS has similar latency and memory consumption but suffers a significant performance degradation.
-FlashOcc has the fastest inference speed but underperforms \ours in terms of mIoU.
-Earlier methods such as BEVFormer~\cite{li2022bevformer}, TPVFormer~\cite{huang2023tri}, SurroundOcc~\cite{wei2023surroundocc}, and OccFormer~\cite{zhang2023occformer} incur significantly higher inference cost.
+When evaluated on a single NVIDIA A100 GPU, our proposed \ours runs very efficiently with a latency of 66ms and a memory consumption of only 4.1GB.
+FlashOcc has the fastest inference speed but underperforms \ours by a large margin.
+OPUS~\cite{wang2024opus} has the second best runtime but falls short of \ours in both mIoU and RayIoU.
+ODG~\cite{shi2025odg} also demonstrated fast runtime but came at a cost of higher memory consumption.
 This analysis demonstrates that \ours strikes a good balance between accuracy and runtime efficiency, delivering good performance on both fronts.